heiderllanten/Web-App-.Net-Core/README.md

 - Form Tag Helper.
 When the form is submitted, the filter string is sent to the Pages/Movies/Index page via query string.
 - Input Tag Helper

+### Add a new field

+The SqlException exception is caused by the updated Movie model class being different than the schema of the Movie table of the database.
+(There's no Rating column in the database table.)

+There are a few approaches to resolving the error:

+* Have the Entity Framework automatically drop and re-create the database using the new model class schema.
+This approach is convenient early in the development cycle; it allows you to quickly evolve the model and database schema together.
+The downside is that you lose existing data in the database.
+Don't use this approach on a production database!
+Dropping the DB on schema changes and using an initializer to automatically seed the database with test data is often a productive way to develop an app.

+* Explicitly modify the schema of the existing database so that it matches the model classes.
+The advantage of this approach is that you keep your data.
+You can make this change either manually or by creating a database change script.

+* Use Code First Migrations to update the database schema.

+From the Tools menu, select NuGet Package Manager > Package Manager Console.
+In the PMC, enter the following commands:

+- Add-Migration Rating
+- Update-Database

+The Add-Migration command tells the framework to:

+- Compare the Movie model with the Movie DB schema.
+- Create code to migrate the DB schema to the new model.